A Year in Reflection

 Working in place

-We are based in Atlanta, Georgia, and Paradise Valley, Montana, two very different but important places in our country.
+We are based in Atlanta, Georgia, and Paradise Valley, Montana, two very different but essential places in our country.
 We ground our work in these home bases even as we seek to have national influence on the issues we care about most.
 Bryan Stevenson, the founder and executive director of the Equal Justice Initiative, asks us to get proximate to truly see, hear and understand circumstances facing people and the planet before we go about contributing to meaningfully solving problems.
 For many years I worked with national and global organizations where it was harder to be proximate when seeking to benefit communities around the world.
 We had to be very intentional about listening and responding.
 In the more place-based work we do at The Arthur M. Blank Family Foundation, we still have to be intentional, but listening to our neighbors, the local residents, is built into the very fabric of our purpose.

 Here is what I have come to know about Atlanta.
 The metro Atlanta region is vibrant, diverse and full of interesting entrepreneurial and civic-minded people based in a tree-covered landscape.
 Atlanta is a gateway to the South with a history I was not sufficiently taught growing up in Philadelphia schools – the true history of the Civil War, the vibrant growth of industry in the South and, of course, the home of the civil rights movement.
 Atlantans believe Atlanta influences everything, and they have a point.
 The business community here is bustling and is the most civic-minded and civically engaged I have ever encountered.
 The food scene rivals the best anywhere, and the sports teams are excellent and on the rise!
 Tech companies I thought I was leaving behind in Silicon Valley are moving here to grow and diversify their workforces, which I hope turns out to be a net positive for the city, knowing the need to manage the downsides of inflationary costs and wealth inequalities.